AK-group-leader/Backend/README.md

 ## 🌍 Overview

+Developing cities often face rising temperatures due to the **Urban Heat Island (UHI) effect** - areas within cities that experience higher temperatures than their surrounding rural regions due to human activities and urban infrastructure.

+### 🔥 **Urban Heat Island Challenge**

+Urban Heat Islands are caused by:

+- **Heat-absorbing materials** like concrete and asphalt that store heat during the day and release it slowly at night
+- **Lack of vegetation** that would provide cooling through evapotranspiration
+- **Anthropogenic heat** from vehicles, buildings, and industrial activities
+- **Reduced air circulation** due to urban canyon effects

+### 📊 **UHI Impacts We Address**

+- **Energy Consumption**: Increased cooling demand leading to higher electricity costs
+- **Air Quality**: Higher temperatures worsen air pollution and ozone formation
+- **Public Health**: Heat-related illnesses, especially affecting vulnerable populations
+- **Economic Burden**: Significant costs to communities and healthcare systems

-Developing cities often face rising temperatures due to the "urban heat island effect," caused by too many concrete buildings and loss of vegetation.
-Our solution is a web platform that uses satellite imagery, soil and water data, and AI models to predict the environmental impact of new construction.
+Our solution is a web platform that uses satellite imagery, soil and water data, and AI models to predict the environmental impact of new construction and provide actionable mitigation strategies.

 ## ✨ Features

 ### 🔬 Environmental Impact Analysis

+- **Urban Heat Island Analysis**: Comprehensive UHI impact assessment including energy consumption, air quality, and public health
 - **Heat Island Effect Prediction**: Predict temperature rise and heat absorption risks
 - **Water Absorption Analysis**: Analyze flood risk and drainage efficiency
 - **Air Quality Impact Assessment**: Predict air quality changes and pollutant concentrations